 What browsers and operating systems are supported by Mailbutler?

-Below are the list of operating systems and browsers that Mailbutler supports:
+Below is the list of operating systems and browsers that Mailbutler supports:

 Mailbutler for Apple Mail ( macOS):

 Supported on Apple macOS X 10.12 Sierra and up, as a plugin for Apple Mail.

 Mailbutler for Gmail:

-Supported on Linux, Windows 7 or later, and Apple macOS X Yosemite 10.10 or later with Google Chrome installed.
+Supported on Linux, Windows 7 or later, and Apple macOS X Yosemite 10.10 or later with Google Chrome installed, as a Chrome Extension.